ISI Project Results

 Mailing address: 887 Sonoma Ave, #23, Santa Rosa, CA 95404

-Please consider making a donation to COR Community Foundation!
-You can donate online or make checks payable to ISI with “COR Community Foundation” included in the memo.
+Please consider making a donation to Interfaith Sustainable Food Collaborative!
+You can donate online or make checks payable to ISI with “ISFC” included in the memo.

 Mailing Address: